fo76utils/nifskope/lib/meshoptimizer/README.md

 * Use CMake to build the library (either as a standalone project or as part of your project)
 * Add source files to your project's build system

-The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the files for the algorithms you use.
+The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the source files for the algorithms you use.
+They should build without warnings or special compilation options on all major compilers.

-## Installing from vcpkg

-The meshoptimizer port in [vcpkg](https://github.com/Microsoft/vcpkg) is kept up to date by Microsoft team members and community contributors.
-You can download and install meshoptimizer using the vcpkg dependency manager, [Getting Started](https://github.com/microsoft/vcpkg#getting-started).

 ## Pipeline